Boskey/tanzu-cloudnative-runtimes/workshop/content/exercises/01-sample-application.md

 apiVersion: serving.knative.dev/v1 # Current version of Knative
 kind: Service
 metadata:
-  name: petclinic-knative # The name of the app
+  name: petclinic # The name of the app
   namespace: default # The namespace the app will use
 spec:
   template: